tzkt/api-sdk-ts/packages/sdk-events/README.md

 # TzKT Events SDK

-Fully typed cliend for working with TzKT subscriptions API.
+Fully typed client for working with TzKT subscriptions API.
 A thin wrapper on top of SignalR converting subscriptions to observables.

 ## Install